 As previously mentioned, goes without saying that best way to discover a big city as Berlin is by neighborhoods.

 If you keep walking straight you arrive on colorful Dunckerstraße around Helmholzplatz, an area packed with restaurants and many bars.

 Other important landmarks in Prenzlauer Berg include:

-- On Rykerstrasse: the largest Synagogue in Europe and the Water tower nicknamed “Fat Hermann”
+- On Rykerstrasse: the largest Synagogue in Germany and the Water tower nicknamed “Fat Hermann”

 - Kastanienalle (chestnut alley) for vintage shopping and small boutiques, including Kauf dich Glücklich, that is also a café